Wednesday, December 31, 2025

 I imagine that this is why pre-meds take Organic, Inorganic, Bio-Chemistry, and Anatomy to teach them to memorize and derive.
 Or why they make it hard on intern and resident doctors, working 48-hour shifts so don’t they miss interesting cases and provide continuity of care and so they can think on their feet if they are tired or distracted.
 Or why lawyers are scared to death, worked to death and bored to death with the Socratic Method in Law School, to train them in pressurized analytical and critical thinking and for the difficult profession that requires courage, tenacity, and flexibility.
 They all make it hard on purpose.
 So we can make the good little life choices that define our destiny.

 When I got out of school, I felt that I didn’t know anything about being an engineer but I had confidence that I knew how to think and learn.
 I took this training into Traffic Engineering in The City but didn’t like living where there is traffic.
 So I moved out west and studied more holistic Hydrology and Hydraulics, Water Resources and Fluid Mechanics, since there is not much water out west, it is important there and the skiing is better.
+I finally used all my training and intelligence and chose easy, for me, for the quality of life thing.
+Life doesn't have to be that hard.
+It's not always about work and money, problem solving and challenge.
+It is about people, places and pleasurer.

 You can get undergraduate and graduate degrees in hydrology but it is not as math oriented and technical.
 I chose the hard way, inadvertently, to see the world differently than some of my colleagues who have not had the Frontal Lobe exercise that I have enjoyed.